allan-bonadio/content/files/en-us/web/api/selection/setbaseandextent/index.md

     So for example, if the value is 0 the whole node is included.
     If the value is 1, the whole node minus the first child node is included.
     And so on.
+    If the offset is 4, the start is between nodes 3 and 4.

     If `anchorNode` is a {{domxref("Text")}} node, the offset refers to the number of characters from the start of the {{domxref("Node.textContent")}} that should be excluded from the selection.